bijumon/MysticSnatch/docs/index.md

 title: Home
 layout: home
 ---
 MysticSnatch is an attempt to port the CatacombSnatch game to the Kotlin libKTX framework.
-It is based on quillraven's youtube tutorial series '[*MysticWoods*]() Kotlin LibGDX/KTX RPG Tutorial'.
+It is based on quillraven's youtube tutorial series '[MysticWoods](https://github.com/Quillraven/MysticWoods) Kotlin LibGDX/KTX RPG Tutorial'.

 # Javadoc #
 - [libKTX](https://libktx.github.io/docs/)